What is the Food Pantry?

 Donate new or gently used reusable grocery bags.
 We are always seeking reusable bags to distribute at Farmer’s Market events to students.
 Reusable bags can be dropped off at the Service Learning & Volunteer Center - Oceanside Campus, Building 3300, 760.795.6616.

 Volunteer your time.
 Students, faculty, and staff are encouraged to volunteer their time assisting at our farmers market events.
 Volunteers are needed to set-up, sort produce, bag produce, organize food items, and provide food to students.
-For more information on how to sign-up to volunteer, contact firstname.lastname@example.org.
+If interested in volunteering, please complete our volunteer form and/or contact us with any questions at firstname.lastname@example.org.
+For larger groups or programs that would like to volunteer, please contact us about signing up via email@example.com.

 Food Pantry Frequently Asked Questions (FAQ):